How one TAFE course launched Wendy's award-winning career

 Without finishing high school, Wendy moved to the NT and started working in hospitality.
-Her decision to study a VET course at CDU inspired a love of learning, followed by a love of teaching and an unexpected career.
+Her decision to study a TAFE course at CDU inspired a love of learning, followed by a love of teaching and an unexpected career.

 “I was a bit of a ratbag teenager,” she says.
 “I left Adelaide to visit a friend in Alice Springs when I was 17 and never went back.”